-The second largest city in El Salvador, Santa Ana offers visitors an urban appeal with a slightly more tranquil environment when compared to San Salvador.
-Its early 20th century neo-Gothic cathedral, elaborately decorated theatre, and picturesque main square (Parque Libertad) have won the attention of tourists, making Santa Ana a (more than) worthwhile day trip.
+The second-largest city in El Salvador, Santa Ana offers visitors an urban appeal with a slightly more tranquil environment when compared to San Salvador.
+Its early 20th-century neo-Gothic cathedral, elaborately decorated theatre, and picturesque main square (Parque Libertad) have won the attention of tourists, making Santa Ana a (more than) worthwhile day trip.

 For those seeking a more in-depth experience in Santa Ana, the aforementioned theatre (Teatro de Santa Ana) is a stunning visit both inside and out, and still holds the occasional live performance.
 If you’re a lover of the arts, be sure to check its schedule when in town!

-Founded around 400 A.D., Tazumal is cluster of unusual step pyramids, the tallest reaching up to 75 feet in height (the largest in the country.)
+Founded around 400 A.D., Tazumal is a cluster of unusual step pyramids, the tallest reaching up to 75 feet in height (the largest in the country.)
 Its autonomous status lasted until Spanish forces moved into El Salvador in the 1520s, after which the local people were conquered and exploited.

 The on-site Stanley H. Boggs Museum is a fascinating visit, displaying artifacts uncovered during the excavation.
 From incense burners to pottery and statues, the remains uncovered by Boggs are a small glimpse into Tazumal’s past.